 Who I See

-I see couples.
-Some are just starting out.
-Some are married, and some aren’t; some are even with me to prepare for their upcoming weddings.
-They may or may not have children.
-They may or may not live together.
-Sometimes one or both of them has trauma, a difficult family, or a history with addiction.
-Some come to my office because they’re at a breaking point, while others just know there could be something gained by doing this work together.
-Oftentimes, there may be some “baggage” that is hard to look at, but that we know is so important.
+Oftentimes, there may be some “baggage” that is hard to look at, but we know doing it is so important.
 Many times, they appreciate my support to name what’s not being named.
 Sometimes the couples are on the verge of divorce or really uncertain if they can survive together.
 Some are recovering from an affair or a death.
 Others are deeply committed and feeling positive about their relationship, but they know that getting support will just help them that much more.

 The bottom line is that I work with couples who are looking to be a better version of themselves.
 They’re hungry for skills, for sparks, for a connection, and for something different.